 In some car accidents, you don’t even touch the other driver.
 However, if you were forced to swerve to avoid them or other similar situations, you may have the right to receive compensation for any damage and injuries caused to you or your car due to their actions by filing a personal injury claim.

 Part of the issue with no-contact accidents is that if the other driver did not stop, you may not have gotten their license plate or other identifying information.
-Without that information, you can’t file a claim against them.
-You need to file with your own insurance company.
+Similar to a hit-and-run, you can’t file a claim against them without that information; you'll need to file with your own insurance company.